-- Smartcard IC M9900 design step A22 (with derivatives C22, D22 Dresden), - Smartcard IC M9900 design step G11 (Tainan), - Smartcard IC M9905 design step A11 (Dresden), and - Smartcard IC M9906 design step A11 (Dresden).
+- Smartcard IC M9900 A22 (Dresden; or C22 / D22 for the additional derivatives WLP / WLB),

+- Smartcard IC M9900 G11 (Tainan),

+- Smartcard IC M9905 A11 (Dresden), and

+- Smartcard IC M9906 A11 (Dresden).

-This TOE is represented by various configurations called products, which are all derived from the equal hardware design M9900, M9905, M9906.
+This TOE is represented by various configurations called products, which are all derived from the equal hardware design M9900, M9905 and M9906.
+The same mask is used to produce different products of the TOE.

-The M9900, M9905, M9906 products offer different configuration options, which a customer can choose.
+The M9900, M9905 and M9906 product offers different configuration options, which a customer can choose.
 The mechanism to choose a configuration can be done by the following methods:

-- by product selection or dialog-based in Tools, - via Bill-per-Use (BPU) and Flash Loader (FL).
+- by product selection or dialog-based in Tools, - via Bill-per-Use (BpU) and Flash Loader (FL),

 The degree of freedom for configuring the TOE is predefined by Infineon Technologies AG.
-The list of predefined TOE configurations is given in the SLE97 Hardware Reference Manual [13].
+The list of predefined TOE configurations is given in the SLE97 Hardware Reference Manual.

 All these possible TOE configurations equal and/or within the specified ranges are covered by the certificate.

 Beside fix TOE configurations, which can be ordered as usual, this TOE implements optionally the so called Bill-Per-Use (BPU) ability.
 This solution enables the customer to tailor the product on his own to the required configuration by blocking parts of the chip on demand into the final configuration at his own premises, without further delivery or involving support by Infineon Technology AG.
 Customers, who are intended to use this feature receiving the TOE in a predefined configuration including the Flash Loader software, enhanced with the BPU blocking software.
 The blocking information is part of a chip configuration area and can be modified by customers using specific APDUs.
 Once a final blocking is done, further modifications are disabled.

 The BPU software part is only present on the products which have been ordered with the BPU option.
-In all other cases this software is not present on the product.
-For more details please refer to the Security Target Lite [9], chapter 2.1.8.
+In all other cases this software is not present on the product. - For more details please refer to the Security Target Lite [9], chapter 2.1.8.

-Depending on the blocking configuration a product can have different user available configurations, as detailed in [6] and [9] section 2.1.8.
+Depending on the blocking configuration a product can have different user available configuration.

-As noted above the user has the possibility to tailor the crypto co-processor part of the TOE during the manufacturing process by deselecting the Asymmetric Cryptographic Processor (Crypto2304T) or the Symmetric Cryptographic Processor (SCP).
+As noted above the user has the possibility to tailor the crypto co-processor part of the TOE during the manufacturing process by deselecting the Asymmetric Cryptographic Processor (Crypto@2304T) or the Symmetric Cryptographic Processor (SCP).
 Hence if the asymmetric cryptographic co-processor is blocked, the user will not be able to use the RSA, EC and Toolbox library, because they use this co-processor to perform their basic calculations.
 The hardware based DES and AES calculations, as well as the SCL operations are not available in case that the SCP is blocked.
 In order to use the PSL both co-processors, as well as the asymmetric and symmetric cryptographic libraries need to be available.